 There's a flood of AI gurus on the internet right now.
 Most of them have never run an operation that hires, fires, schedules, or invoices.
 They're selling courses about a job they've never done.
 I don't do that.
 I share what I'm building, what's working, what broke, and what we fixed — because that's the only useful version of this conversation.

-If you run a home service business doing seven or eight figures, and you're wondering what AI actually changes about your day-to-day — that's the conversation I'm in.
+If you run a business doing seven or eight figures, and you're wondering what AI actually changes about your day-to-day — that's the conversation I'm in.
 Not theory.
 Not hype.
 The real mechanics of recovering missed revenue, compressing response times, and pulling owner-operators out of the inbox.